Jade LeMac

-Jade LeMac is the stage name of Jade MacPhail, a Canadian singer and songwriter.
+Jade MacPhail, known professionally as Jade LeMac, is a Canadian singer and songwriter.
 A self-taught piano and guitar player, LeMac has gained popularity on both TikTok and Spotify, later releasing multiple albums and singles on Arista Records.

-As of February 2025, LeMac has amassed over 4 million monthly streamers on Spotify.

 Early life

-LeMac hails from Vancouver, Canada.
+Jade LeMac hails from Vancouver, British Columbia.
 She recounts growing up with a very musical family: "No one was playing any instruments, but we were vocally, very musical at the same time, I was always surrounded by it."
 She also sang outside her mother's store, trying to attract new customers to come in.
 LeMac started writing her own songs by the time she was in middle school.

 At age 14, LeMac provided vocals for multiple dance singles produced by the electronic label Monstercat.

 LeMac is self-taught on both piano and guitar.

 Career

 LeMac released her debut single "Constellations" in August 2021, which went viral on Spotify, accumulating over 1 million streams within the first month.

 In 2023, LeMac signed with Arista Records.
 She also released her first EP, Constellations, named after her first single.
 Xtra Magazine called the album the "perfect introduction to this young singer-songwriter whose creations feel authentic and not bound by trend or genre".
 LeMac released her second album, Confessions, in late 2023.
 "Car Accident", a single off the album, has been called a "testament to the artist's creative skill".

-LeMac openly posts about being part the LGBTQ+ community, citing her own popularity on TikTok.
+LeMac posts about being part the LGBTQ+ community, citing her own popularity on TikTok.
+She has been out since age 12.

+In January 2026, "Constellations" was certified Gold in France.